Amendment VC152 introduced a more streamlined and consistent approach to the development of residential aged care facilities.

 3.Final control development (February – July 2018)

-A project working group (PWG) guided the process, providing technical input and advice throughout the process.
-The PWG consisted of range of councils, the RAC industry and state government departments.
+A Project Working Group guided the process, providing technical input and advice throughout the process.
+The Working Group consisted of range of councils, the residential aged care industry and state government departments.

 Broad consultation was undertaken over an eight-week period on a draft Particular Provision planning control between December 2017 and February 2018.
 A total of 51 submissions where received from a range of peak bodies, industry associations, local governments, and community groups.